anishsaah/NApp/README.md

 # NApp
-App created using react native cli to understand the process of react navigation.
+NewApp created using react native cli to understand the process of react navigation.